Articles 4 min read

 • Features: Translucent finish, soft and delicate look

-• Pro Tip: Use vellum with LED-lit shadow boxes for a dreamy, glowing effect.
+• Pro Tip: Use vellum with LED-lit shadow boxes for dreamy, glowing effect.

-Vellum is delicate, so it requires some special care when cutting.
-Use light to medium pressure to avoid tearing.
-Test on a small piece first to find the perfect setting.
-A StandardGrip or a fresh LightGrip Mat is ideal for vellum because it provides enough adhesion without being too strong.
-A StrongGrip Mat can make it difficult to remove vellum without tearing.
+Vellum is delicate so it requires some special care when cutting.
+Use light to medium pressure in order to avoid tearing.
+Test on small piece first to find the perfect setting.
+StandardGrip or fresh LightGrip Mat is ideal for vellum because it provides enough adhesion without being too strong.
+StrongGrip Mat can make it difficult to remove vellum without tearing.

 Want something rustic?
 Let's talk about Kraft cardstock next!